 Introduction of Polymer Science Language to Broader Chemical Community through Arts (SciArt) by Jan Pražan, Luděk Joska and Jan Merna is licensed under CC BY-ND 4.0

-The Exhibition is on display at UCT Prague (Technická street 5, near the new glass bridge) by the end of January 2021.
+The Exhibition is on display at UCT Prague (Technická street 5, near the new glass bridge).

 SciArt was temporarily on display in gallery Makráč of IMC Prague (January 9 -22,2023).